ckuelker/pankyll-documentation/en_US/Documentation/getting-started.md

 ---

-To create your first web site with [Pankyll] this guide uses two steps.
-The first step is to install [Pankyll] and the second step is to use an [example] site to kick start your site.
+To create your first website with [Pankyll] this guide uses two steps.
+The first step is to install [Pankyll] and the second step is to use an [example] website to kick start your website.

 ## Installing Pankyll